BJMdotNET/pr1nc3/topics/bet-awards/index.md

 ----

  - [**"Bloomington guitar-maker's link to Prince passes to Colts owner -- Jim Irsay, owner of the Indianapolis Colts, collects famous guitars.
-Last week, he paid $137,500 in an auction to buy a guitar that at least looks a lot like the yellow version of Prince's "Cloud" guitar."**](http://www.startribune.com/bloomington-guitar-maker-s-link-to-prince-passes-to-colts-owner/385127861/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 30 June 2016 about auction, BET Awards, Cloud guitar, First Avenue (place) ([mirror](https://web.archive.org/web/*/http://www.startribune.com/bloomington-guitar-maker-s-link-to-prince-passes-to-colts-owner/385127861/))
+Last week, he paid $137,500 in an auction to buy a guitar that at least looks a lot like the yellow version of Prince's "Cloud" guitar."**](http://www.startribune.com/bloomington-guitar-maker-s-link-to-prince-passes-to-colts-owner/385127861/) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 30 June 2016 about auction, BET Awards, Cloud guitar, First Avenue (place) ([mirror](https://web.archive.org/web/*/http://www.startribune.com/bloomington-guitar-maker-s-link-to-prince-passes-to-colts-owner/385127861/))

 ----